 Georgia's family, along with friends in the medical community, researched Georgia’s condition.
-Everyone they spoke with recommended Yoav Dori, MD, PhD, a cardiologist and Director of the Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia (CHOP).
-The center, a joint program of CHOP and the Hospital of the University of Pennsylvania (HUP), developed an innovative procedure for imaging and shutting down lymphatic leaks.
+Everyone they spoke with recommended Yoav Dori, MD, PhD, a cardiologist and Director of the Jill and Mark Fishman Center for Lymphatic Disorders at Children’s Hospital of Philadelphia (CHOP).
+The center developed an innovative procedure for imaging and shutting down lymphatic leaks.

 “The experts told us Dr. Dori was the only person in the country who could handle this.”

 The family reached out to the Cardiac Center Nurse Navigators at CHOP who connected with the transport team.
-After reviewing Georgia’s records and imaging, Erin Pinto, MSN, RN, a nurse practitioner in the Center for Lymphatic Imaging and Interventions, and the Lymphatics team advised the medical team in Montana of how to care for Georgia until the transfer could be finalized.
+After reviewing Georgia’s records and imaging, Erin Pinto, MSN, RN, a nurse practitioner in the Jill and Mark Fishman Center for Lymphatic Disorders, and the Lymphatics team advised the medical team in Montana of how to care for Georgia until the transfer could be finalized.

 Once the transport process was finalized, Georgia was on a medical flight to Philadelphia accompanied by two nurses and her father.
 Her mother followed on commercial flight the same day.

 When Georgia arrived at CHOP, the inpatient team got right to work with a full medical workup, imaging and examinations by a multidisciplinary team including neurology, cardiology and ophthalmology.

 For the next few days, Georgia was restricted to a fat-free diet to decrease the flow of lymphatic fluid.
 Despite that, her right lung continued to drain copious amounts of fluid.